couchbase/query/docs/n1ql-logic.md

 ## Expressions

-N1QL Logic uses a superset of the expressions used by N1QL Select and N1QL DML.
+N1QL Logic uses a superset of the expression types used by N1QL Select and N1QL DML.

 ### Memory expressions

-Memory expressions include all expressions that don't retain non-memory dependencies or resources.
+Memory expressions include all expressions that do not retain non-memory dependencies or resources.

 mexpr: